tanwimallick/DESQRUQ/README.md

 ## Data

 The traffic data files for Los Angeles (METR-LA) are available at [METR-LA](https://anl.box.com/s/ptjgb2jcpf122jtooml5ew55x0ubibxq).
-Th train, test, and val is at `data/METR-LA/{train,val,test}.npz`.
+The train, test, and validation data are available at `data/METR-LA/{train,val,test}.npz`.
 The adjacency matrix and configuration file are available at `METR-LA/sensor_graph/adj_mx.pkl` and `METR-LA/model/dcrnn_la.yaml`.